 2. Maintaining regulatory compliance

-As in any other business, one of the main factors that impacts the sustainability of a dental practice is whether or not it complies with a regulatory system and policies.
+As in any other business, one of the main factors that impacts the sustainability of a dental practise is whether or not it complies with a regulatory system and policies.
 Considering these policies are regularly adjusted and updated, sometimes a busy practitioner may miss out on important policy changes – exposing themselves to risk.
 A dental management company is always on the lookout for such changes and maintains constant contact with regulatory bodies.
 So much so, in fact, that they can sometimes anticipate when changes will occur and help to proactively plan for the future.
 Maintaining regulatory compliance will increase your chances of survival and help you to avoid hefty penalties that may negatively affect the business.

 3. Optimizing reimbursements